 Saanich Naturescape Program

-Naturescape is a program and concept to create, maintain and enhance wildlife habitat and native biodiversity.
-It encourages creating diversity, layers and edges and using native plants on your property and in the re-design of landscapes.
+Naturescape is a program and concept to create, maintain, and enhance wildlife habitat and native biodiversity.
+It encourages creating diversity, layers, and edges, and using native plants on your property and in the re-design of landscapes.

 Saanich has joined the UN in declaring 2021 to 2030 as the UN Decade of Ecological Restoration.
 This declaration calls upon everyone to get involved in “reviving damaged ecosystems”, address biodiversity loss in Saanich and mitigate the effects of climate change.
 Naturescaping is one way Saanich residents can participate and contribute.